alxdavids/ourbbg/content/post/golaco-tommy-smith.md

 The crowning moment of the season?
 The 3-0 home win against Nottingham Forest that brought Joe Kinnear's tenure to an ignominious end.
-The game lives longer in the memory as an exhibition of the complete team that Burley had accidentally built, best illustrated in the fourth minute.
+The game lives longer in the memory as an exhibition of the complete team that Burley had accidentally built.
+The best illustration being in the fourth minute.
 With Derby pulling Forest apart from right to left, Tommy Smith had the glory of rolling the ball into the corner.
 But *this* goal was a love letter to freedom of movement: on football pitches, and in labour markets; designed entirely by new teammates, and dedicated to their shared understanding.
 Exactly the sort of freedom, that will no longer be permitted for club's playing outside of the UK footballing elite.